jackyef/iconic-react/readme.md

 Love [Iconic icons](https://iconic.app/)?
 If you are working with React, you might want to convert the icons into React components so you can inline them in your React app.
 This package does exactly that!

-This package exports the icons available on https://iconic.app/ as React component that accepts 1 prop, `size`.
+This package exports the icons available on https://iconic.app/ as React components that accept the usual props that an `svg` would, except for 1 extra prop: `size`.
 By default, the size is `24`, but you can simply pass it a different value to get an appropriately sized icon for your use case!

 The icons use `fill="currentColor"`, which means it will automatically follow its closest parent text color.

 ## Example

 ```tsx